We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Researchers noted that the only study that has conclusively shown the skin’s ability to absorb magnesium was small, not peer-reviewed, and has not been replicated.

-Despite conflicting evidence, if you’re interested in trying Epsom salt baths for weight loss and other potential health benefits, it’s low risk and might be worth a try.
+Despite conflicting evidence, if you’re interested in trying Epsom salt baths for weight management and other potential health benefits, it’s low risk and might be worth a try.

 The main benefits of Epsom salt come from its active ingredients.
 Though Epsom salt looks like and shares a name with table salt, they’re actually different chemical compounds.